“Most healing requires a process of time and hard work” Maree de Jong from her book Think Again.

 Founded in 2004, A Girl Called Hope was birthed from Maree de Jong’s vision to provide a real alternative to young New Zealand women facing challenges with their mental health, to reach their full potential and be able to live a life of purpose that has a deep and lasting impact.

-Through the ‘Sistas’ conference that she hosts, Maree inspired people from throughout New Zealand to start fundraising which led to the establishment of the residential programme.
+Through the ‘Sistas’ conference that she hosts, Maree inspired people from throughout New Zealand to start fundraising which led to the establishment of the Residential Wellbeing Programme.
 A property was purchased in Auckland in 2006 and the first intake of young women came through our front doors in 2007.

-The holistic residential programme provides support, care and life-development training for young New Zealand women who are facing challenges such as anxiety, depression, dis-ordered eating, self-harm, suicidal thinking or unplanned pregnancy.
+The holistic Residential Wellbeing Programme provides support, care and life-development training for young New Zealand women who are facing challenges such as anxiety, depression, dis-ordered eating, self-harm, suicidal thinking or unplanned pregnancy.

 A Girl Called Hope is a not for profit charity and is overseen by a Board of Trustees, comprised of business professionals from both the corporate and non-profit sector.